New Vic Theatre – Auditorium and Bathroom Refurbishment

 When we planned this project none of us thought it would be going ahead during a major pandemic.
-But despite this Novus have been fantastic to work with.
+But despite this Novus has been fantastic to work with.
 We have faced challenges but creative solutions have been found and the support and hard work of the team has been very much appreciated.
 We are pleased to have had the chance to work with Novus again and pass on our thanks to everyone on their team.

 Copthorne Hotel Refurbishment

 Redecoration to six exhibition areas